developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Data Formatting

-This configuration allows to map voice input formatting to any input area.
-Which mean, if we map this configuration to any input field, cursor will automatically auto enter or auto enter to next field, when that input field gets keystroke data.

-***Note : This features will be observed only when keystroke input is fed in the input field. i.e. Auto Tab and Auto Enter only work when you map the input configuration (voice input,scanner) along with data formatting***.
+This parameter allows special characters to be appended to acquired data, generally used for advancing the cursor or submitting data for further processing.
+For example, selecting "Auto Tab" causes the cursor to move to the next field after acquired data is populated into the current field.

+**Auto Enter -** inserts the ENTER character at the end of acquired data.

+**Auto Tab -** inserts the TAB character at the end of acquired data.

+**`WARNING:`** This feature works only when Scanner Input or Voice Input is selected for the field.

 <img alt="" style="height:219px" src="eb26-06.png"/>
 _Click image to enlarge; ESC to exit_.